About Kathryn

 This is not a failure of intelligence.

-It is a structural problem.
+It’s a structural problem.

 And it requires a different kind of work.